simo54/pokedexwbs/README.md

 ## Usage

 Inside the Pokédex page, if you want to discover new Pokémons insert a number bewteen 1 and 807, you can also simulate or explore the details with the buttons provided in the pop-up.
-You also have the change to load more pokemon using the Load Button at the very end of the page.
+You also have the chance to load more pokemon using the Load Button at the very end of the page.

-You can also simulate a battle into the Battle component, you can either chose 2 new Pokémons or chose only 1 more if you previously imported from Pokédex with the Battle Button.
-When two Pokémons are selected, press the Fight Button and to see who will win.
+You can simulate a battle into the Battle component, you can either chose 2 new Pokémons or chose only 1 if you previously imported from Pokédex with the Battle Button.
+When two Pokémons are selected, press the Fight Button to see who will win.

-Finally, if you want to gather more information on Berries, you can navigate inside the Berries component and check the details using the button Stats
+Finally, if you want to gather more information on Berries, you can navigate inside the Berries component and check the details using the button Stats.

 ## Installation